RichardM0/Team-8-CFM-Final-Project/README.md

 * Average daily volume must meet the minimum threshold
 * Ticker must still be listed

-Running these checks in parallel avoids long waits from API calls.
+Running these checks in parallel using threading avoids long waits from API calls.

 ### **3. Score and rank**